Authentication

 - Fine-grained permissions

-Store client secrets securely.
+Store tenant, client id & client secrets securely.
 Never commit them to source control or share them publicly.

 Username/Password